 Monday to Friday: 8am to 6pm

 If you disagree with a decision you can appeal to the Social Security and Child Support Tribunal.
 But, there have been some procedural changes.
-You must now ask for 'mandatory reconsideration' before you make the appeal.
+You must now ask for 'mandatory reconsideration' when challenging a benefit decision before you make the appeal.

 The actual date that the Income Support claim form is received will be the date considered to begin payment from.
 It is not the date that you download Income Support claim form.